-As a seven year old watching The NeverEnding Story for the first time at my local Granada Cinema in 1984.
-I found myself swept away by the films fantasy and imagination.
-While equally suffering a small degree of trauma as Artax the horse was sucked into the swamp of sadness.
-With this combination of both sadness and joy leaving an indelible and long lasting mark on my feelings for the film.
+As a seven-year-old watching The NeverEnding Story for the first time at my local Granada Cinema in 1984.
+I found myself swept away by the film’s fantasy and imagination.
+While equally suffering a small degree of trauma as Artax, the horse was sucked into the swamp of sadness.
+Its combination of emotion and joy, leaving an indelible and long-lasting mark on my feelings for the film.
 While equally leaving a sense of a film that was attempting to navigate themes much larger than the fantasy at its core.
 However, it was not until my 40s that the larger themes of The NeverEnding Story jumped from the screen.
 The childhood fantasy replaced by a complex and deeply rooted exploration of death, grief and recovery.

 Bringing ‘Fantasia’ to the screen

 The book Die unendliche Geschichte (The Neverending Story) was first published in 1979.
 The books German author, Michael Ende creating a sweeping and vast world of fantasy and adventure.
 Where literature came alive in the hands of a child, both outcast by society while grieving for the loss of his mother.
 The first half of the book explored the fantastical land of Fantasia as read by Bastian, the books young hero.
 While the second half explored Bastian’s quest to give the ‘Childlike Empress’ a new name.

 Ende’s book achieved worldwide praise on release, for its ability to dovetail childhood imagination with adventure.
 With the book slowly finding new audiences through translations to several languages in the early 1980s.
 Ultimately leading Ende to sell the film rights to The Neverending Story to ‘Constantin Films’, a West German production company.